 Ennea-Dragon 2.
 The Helper / Giver, who wants so much to love and be loved, and finds that he often gives too much and then ends up being resentful and exhausted.
 Then Giver dragon forgets to hold back and burns everything down, and that doesn't help so much.
 Nurturing self-care is needed.

 Ennea-Dragon 3.
-The Achiever, who strives for success and mastery, and finds that he is often so consumed by this drive to succeed, aren't dragons all supposed to hoard piles of gold?, that he feels disconnected from his feelings who he is, aside from the shiny exterior and hard work.
-The answer: go join a group doing some good in the world, or maybe to just play, with no goal in mind.
+The Achiever, who strives for success and mastery, and finds that he is often so consumed by this drive to succeed, aren't dragons all supposed to hoard piles of gold?, that he feels disconnected from his feelings and who he is, aside from the shiny exterior and hard work.

 Ennea-Dragon 4.
 The Individualist, who feels different and alone so often, is often paralyzed so much that he hides out in the hills and is hard to find.
 But the rest of the world is missing out, because not only is this dragon quite colorful and beautiful, he is also very creative and loving.
 Come out and fly, dragon!